Annual Contract Value (ACV) Definition and Calculation

 As a result, ACV = $7200/2= $3600.

-As a result, the main advantage of using yearly contract value as a sales indicator for SaaS companies is that it enables for comparison of different types of recurring revenue accounts.
+As a result, the main advantage of using yearly contract value as a sales indicator for SaaS companies is that it enables the comparison of different recurring revenue accounts.

 How can you not think about the company’s health?
-This measure is what keeps you alive, but most people leave it off their metric list, perhaps because of the confusion between ACV and ARR.
+This measure keeps you alive, but most people leave it off their metric list, perhaps because of the confusion between ACV and ARR.

 This should clarify things!
 The average revenue expectation about total revenue assists sales in setting reasonable targets while considering the company’s health.